-getting a divorce means committing yourself to your family that what you are doing stands to benefit the persons involved.
-You may not be overly concerned with how your divorce stands to benefit your soon-to-be ex-spouse but you almost assuredly will want to make sure that your divorce stands to benefit you and your children.
-Even if those benefits will not be felt for some time and even if the immediate impacts of your decision to get a divorce will be negative for you and your family this should be the case.
+Getting a divorce means committing yourself to your family that what you are doing stands to benefit the persons involved.
+You may not be overly concerned with how your divorce stands to benefit your soon-to-be ex-spouse, but you almost assuredly will want to make sure that your divorce stands to benefit you and your children.
+Even if those benefits will not be felt for some time and even if the immediate impacts of your decision to get a divorce will be negative for you and your family, this should be the case.
 Otherwise, why would anyone get a divorce under any circumstances?
-If you are getting a divorce then you have to at least hold the opinion that doing so will move your life forward and that of your children.
+If you are getting a divorce, you have to hold at least the opinion that doing so will move your life forward and your children.

 The fact is that your divorce will impact your life in many ways.
-Some of those ways will be positive and others will not be.
-In today's blog post I would like to discuss with you just how impactful a divorce can be in the most important areas of our life.
-I think we can go through those areas of our lives about how divorce can impact each I will provide you with some information on how you can get through a divorce in one piece call Mickey short of you and your children can come out on the other side as happy and productive as possible.
+Some of those ways will be positive, and others will not be.
+In today's blog post, I would like to discuss just how impactful a divorce can be in the most important areas of our lives.
+I think we can go through those areas of our lives about how divorce can impact each other.
+I will provide you with some information on how you can get through a divorce in one piece; call Mickey short of you, and your children can come out on the other side as happy and productive as possible.

 Impact of your divorce on your immediate family

 Getting a divorce means that the central component of your family life, notably your marriage, will be coming to an end.
-Do not underestimate the significance of your marriage and its impact on your family.
-Your children view your marriage, whether they know it or not, as the main stabilizing force in their lives.
+Please do not underestimate the significance of your marriage and its impact on your family.
+Whether they know it or not, your children view your marriage as the main stabilizing force in their lives.
 Their ideas about what family life is and is not are based on their experiences growing up in your household.
-By ending your marriage you are essentially cutting them off from their stabilizing force at home.
-While I would not say to delay a divorce for this reason alone it is still a point that you ought to be aware of as you consider your options in the world of divorce.
+By ending your marriage, you are essentially cutting them off from their stabilizing force at home.
+While I would not say delay a divorce for this reason alone, it is still a point that you ought to be aware of as you consider your options in the world of divorce.

-next, you should begin to think about how your marriage has acted as a source of cohesion in your own life.
-Even if your marriage has been failing for some time it is likely still the case that you and your spouse relied upon each other for companionship to an extent.
-Eating meals together, completing goals together, and even engaging in arguments for all forms of interaction that you and your spouse had over some time.
-By getting a divorce you are eliminating a social outlet for yourself and reducing the number of people in your tribe or pack.
-These may be fairly primitive or primal terms to utilize but we human beings crave togetherness in unity.
+Next, you should begin to think about how your marriage has acted as a source of cohesion in your own life.
+Even if your marriage has been failing for some time, it is likely still the case that you and your spouse relied upon each other for companionship to an extent.
+Eating meals together, completing goals together, and even engaging in arguments for all forms of interaction you and your spouse had over some time.
+By getting a divorce, you eliminate a social outlet for yourself and reduce the number of people in your tribe or pack.
+These may be fairly primitive or primal terms to utilize, but we human beings crave togetherness in unity.
 I think the past year has shown us that.

 Your divorce will also have an impact on your ability to parent your children.
 Having a partner in parenting is never a bad thing.
-Even though you may have considered what life would be like not having to deal with the ups and downs of your marriage it is still great, from a logistical perspective if nothing else, to be able to have a spouse available to pick the kids up from school or activities and assist in disciplining them when necessary.
-Now that you are getting a divorce these types of activities will have to be borne by each of you separately.
+Even though you may have considered what life would be like not having to deal with the ups and downs of your marriage, it is still great, from a logistical perspective, if nothing else, to be able to have a spouse available to pick the kids up from school or activities and assist in disciplining them when necessary.
+Now that you are getting a divorce, these activities will have to be borne by each of you separately.

-While it may not be true that in the long term you will have to raise your children separately it is true that in the short term he will need to adjust his life to raising the kids from different households.
-If you thought it was difficult to communicate with your spouse when you live together now he will be faced with the challenge of doing so when living separately.
+While it may not be true that in the long term, you will have to raise your children separately, it is true that in the short term, he will need to adjust his life to raising the kids from different households.
+If you thought it was difficult to communicate with your spouse when you live together now, he would face the challenge of doing so when living separately.
 For this reason, you and your spouse need to focus on parenting as you transition into your divorce case.

-There will undoubtedly be impacts of your divorce felt across your entire family and not just your immediate household.
-However, for today's blog post I would like to leave 3this subject for another day.
+Your divorce will undoubtedly be impacts felt across your entire family and not just your immediate household.
+However, for today's blog post, I would like to leave 3this subject for another day.
 Ultimately, the impacts of your divorce on your parents or your brothers and sisters are much less significant than that of the impact on your children and yourself.
 I would wholeheartedly not recommend choosing to get a divorce based on the opinions of anyone outside of your immediate household.
-It is great that you have these folks in their opinions to consider but to rely on them to the detriment of your circumstances or your child would be a mistake.
+It is great that you have these folks in their opinions to consider, but relying on them to the detriment of your circumstances or your child would be a mistake.
 Getting a divorce needs to be predicated on the experiences of those who live in your household, in my opinion.